Rapid Tooling Services

 Cost-effective Mold Manufacturing Process

-In order to fully satisfy the need of rapid production and cost reduction, normally we utilize the Master Unit Die Quick-Change (MUD) System which are proven to save tooling time and reduce costs.
+In order to fully satisfy the need of rapid production and cost reduction, normally we utilize the Master Unit Die Quick-Change (MUD) System which are proven to save tooling process time and reduce costs.
 Even more importantly, engineering changes involve only the MUD mold insert, not an entire standard mold base.
 You can also group several similar parts together on what is known as a family tool for greater savings.
 In addition, manual or semi-automatic inserts are also often used in rapid mold tooling.

 WayKen begins the design review process with you and our design engineers.
-We believe that a great solution means full communication meanwhile ensure u can get available resources selection.
+We believe that a great tooling solution means full communication meanwhile ensure u can get available resources selection.